wcfrobert/ezweld/README.md

 **Section Analogy**

-A weld transfers force between two connected members.
+A weld group transfers force between two connected members.
 At the plane of connection, we can think of the weld as the member itself; having its own geometric properties.
 Therefore, determining a weld group's stress state is entirely analogous to determining stress on a cross-section using the elastic stress formulas.
 Here is a figure from the “Design of Welded Structures” textbook by Omer W. Blodgett which illustrates this analogy.

 <div align="center">
   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_comparison.png?raw=true" alt="demo" style="width: 50%;" />